How many times have you walked up to a SQL Server that has a performance problem and wondered where to start looking?

 - 013: THREADPOOL

 - This says that there aren’t enough worker threads on the system to satisfy demand.
-Commonly this is large numbers of high-DOP queries trying to execute.
+Commonly this is large numbers of high-DOP queries trying to execute and taking all the threads from the thread pool.

 - 009: BROKER_TRANSMITTER